fingerblaster/vim-fish/README.md

 Notice
 ------
-[Dag's plugin][] didn't work for me as intended, so I forked it, applied patches and added some customization.
+[Dag's plugin][] didn't work for me as intended on vim 8.0+, so I forked it, added some customization and did it publicly so everyone could benefit from this.

 [Dag's plugin]: https://github.com/dag/vim-fish